Support for people with low incomes

 - Redundancy support is available from a union such as Unison or USDAWS or through the ACAS service

-- The Wise Group aims to lift people out of poverty through mentoring support, employment, skills, and energy advice.
+- The Wise Group offers mentoring support, employment, skills, and energy advice.

 There are a number of small pots of funding to help with travel to interviews from those listed above.